Methane Digesters

 In a Nutshell

 Methane digesters take waste material (old-food, animal, and human waste) and extract methane.
 The methane can then be used to produce energy.
-Some methane digesters will turn the manure into animal bedding and other useable products.
-This tool can be very valuable to dairy farmers.
+Some methane digesters will turn the manure into animal bedding and other usable products.
+This technology can be very valuable to dairy farmers.

 Practical Solution